microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgGroupEvent.md

   - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the event.
 Read-only.
 Nullable.
   - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
   - `[Subject <String>]`: The text of the event's subject line.
-  - `[TransactionId <String>]`:
+  - `[TransactionId <String>]`: A custom identifier specified by a client app for the server to avoid redundant POST operations in case of client retries to create the same event.
+This is useful when low network connectivity causes the client to time out before receiving a response from the server for the client's prior create-event request.
+After you set transactionId when creating an event, you cannot change transactionId in a subsequent update.
+This property is only returned in a response payload if an app has set it.
+Optional.
   - `[Type <String>]`: eventType
   - `[Uid <String>]`:
   - `[WebLink <String>]`: The URL to open the event in Outlook on the web.Outlook on the web opens the event in the browser if you are signed in to your mailbox.
-Otherwise, Outlook on the web prompts you to sign in.This URL can be accessed from within an iFrame.
+Otherwise, Outlook on the web prompts you to sign in.This URL cannot be accessed from within an iFrame.

 CALENDAR <IMicrosoftGraphCalendar1>: calendar
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[AllowedOnlineMeetingProviders <String[]>]`: Represent the online meeting service providers that can be used to create online meetings in this calendar.
 Possible values are: unknown, skypeForBusiness, skypeForConsumer, teamsForBusiness.
-  - `[CalendarGroupId <String>]`:
+  - `[CalendarGroupId <String>]`: The calendarGroup in which to create the calendar.
+If the user has never explicitly set a group for the calendar, this property is  null.
   - `[CalendarPermissions <IMicrosoftGraphCalendarPermission[]>]`: The permissions of the users with whom the calendar is shared.
     - `[Id <String>]`: Read-only.
     - `[AllowedRoles <String[]>]`: List of allowed sharing or delegating permission levels for the calendar.
 Possible values are: none, freeBusyRead, limitedRead, read, write, delegateWithoutPrivateEventAccess, delegateWithPrivateEventAccess, custom.
     - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Address <String>]`: The email address of the person or entity.
+      - `[Address <String>]`: The email address of an entity instance.
-      - `[Name <String>]`: The display name of the person or entity.
+      - `[Name <String>]`: The display name of an entity instance.
     - `[IsInsideOrganization <Boolean?>]`: True if the user in context (sharee or delegate) is inside the same organization as the calendar owner.
     - `[IsRemovable <Boolean?>]`: True if the user can be removed from the list of sharees or delegates for the specified calendar, false otherwise.
 The 'My organization' user determines the permissions other people within your organization have to the given calendar.
 You cannot remove 'My organization' as a sharee to a calendar.
     - `[Role <String>]`: calendarRoleType
   - `[CalendarView <IMicrosoftGraphEvent1[]>]`: The calendar view for the calendar.
 Navigation property.
 Read-only.
     - `[Categories <String[]>]`: The categories associated with the item
     - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[AllowNewTimeProposals <Boolean?>]`: True if the meeting organizer allows invitees to propose a new time when responding, false otherwise.
 Optional.
 Default is true.
-    - `[Attachments <IMicrosoftGraphAttachment[]>]`: The collection of fileAttachment and itemAttachment attachments for the event.
+    - `[Attachments <IMicrosoftGraphAttachment[]>]`: The collection of FileAttachment, ItemAttachment, and referenceAttachment attachments for the event.
 Navigation property.
 Read-only.
 Nullable.
       - `[Id <String>]`: Read-only.
       - `[ContentType <String>]`: The MIME type.
       - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
       - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-      - `[Name <String>]`: The attachment's file name.
+      - `[Name <String>]`: The display name of the attachment.
+This does not need to be the actual file name.
       - `[Size <Int32?>]`: The length of the attachment in bytes.
     - `[Attendees <IMicrosoftGraphAttendee[]>]`: The collection of attendees for the event.
       - `[Type <String>]`: attendeeType